Venantino Venantini: Career

+Venantini appeared in appeared in more than 190 films and television series.
 He made his debut in the cinema with an appearance in Un giorno in pretura under the direction of Steno and he had his first important role in Odissea Nuda (1961), directed by Franco Rossi.
-Among the almost 150 films he performed in, some became cult favorites such as Les Tontons flingueurs, Amore libero - Free Love, Black Emanuelle and City of the Living Dead.

-He acted with actors such as Lino Ventura, Yves Montand, Alain Delon and Gérard Depardieu and for directors such as Ettore Scola, Luciano Salce and Dino Risi and for French film directors such as Georges Lautner, Gérard Oury and Claude Lelouch.
+He appeared in cult favorites such as Seven Deaths in the Cat's Eye (1973), Black Emanuelle (1975), City of the Living Dead (1980), The New Barbarians (1983), The Adventures of Hercules (1985), and Final Justice (1985).
+He acted with actors such as Louis de Funès, Bourvil, Lino Ventura, Yves Montand, Alain Delon and Gérard Depardieu and for directors such as Ettore Scola, Luciano Salce and Dino Risi and for French film directors such as Gérard Oury and Claude Lelouch.
+He was a particular favorite of French director Georges Lautner, with whom he worked on 10 films.